Tourism in Saudi Arabia

 Saudi Arabia is the second biggest tourist destination in the Middle East with over 16 million visiting in 2017.
-Although most tourism in Saudi Arabia still largely involves religious pilgrimages, there is growth in the leisure tourism sector.
-As the tourism sector has been largely boosted lately, the sector is expected to be the white oil for Saudi Arabia.
-This is proved as tourism sector is expected to generate $25 billion in 2019.
-Potential tourist areas include the Hijaz and Sarawat Mountains, Red Sea diving and a number of ancient ruins.
+Although most tourism in Saudi Arabia still largely involves religious pilgrimages, there is growth in the leisure tourism sector, having generated $27.5 billion in 2019.
+Potential tourist areas include the Hijaz and Sarawat Mountains, Red Sea diving, and a number of ancient ruins.

 According to the World Travel and Tourism Council (WTTC), in 2018, Travel and tourism in Saudi Arabia added 9% to the Kingdom’s total economy which is worth $65.2 billion.

 In December 2013, Saudi Arabia announced its intention to begin issuing tourist visas for the first time in its history.
 Council of Ministers entrusted the Saudi Commission for Tourism and Antiquities with visa issuing on the basis of certain regulations approved by the Ministries of Interior and Foreign Affairs.
 On 27 September 2019, Saudi Arabia formally announced the issuance of the tourist visa to visitors from 49 countries for a fee of $80.
 The visa can be either obtained online (eVisa) or on arrival.
 Ten days after the implementation of instant tourist visas, 24,000 foreign visitors entered Saudi Arabia.
 China visitors topped the list, with the UK and the US in second and third.

 Popular places to visit in Saudi Arabia are Makkah, Medina, Mada'in Salih, Yanbu, Tabuk, Jeddah and Riyadh.

 Arriving in Saudi Arabia can be through 13 international airports served by various global airlines.
 There are also 15 domestic airports connecting the country regions and cites.
 For moving within the country, there are budget airlines like Flynas, Fyadeal, Nesma Airlines, in addition to Saudia and, from late 2025 onwards, Riyadh Air.